 The federal government has designated Delta 8 and other psychoactive compounds as Schedule I controlled substance.
 According to the FDA orange List, these chemicals have no medical use, which means they’re illegal in most states due to their high potential for abuse.

 The cannabis laws are changing quite dramatically on a state level.
 Still, federal law and legislation have an exemption for tetrahydrocannabinols per the 2018 farm bill.
 As long as there is no more than 0.3% Delta 9 THC present in any hemp product and it originates from the plant Cannabis Sativa aka the hemp plant, it’s unlawful.

 State Law on Delta 8 In Hemp products

 The laws surrounding hemp in Kansas are a bit complicated, as you could read further up, making it hard for consumers to know what they can and cannot buy.
 The Delta 9 THC level must be below 0.3%; it further uses the Total THC phase, putting it into a different confusion matter.
-Start with a lower dose, and as the regulations get more open, you can adjust.
+Start with a lower dose, and you can adjust as the regulations get more open.

 Delta 8 is a cannabinoid similar to Delta 9 THC, the main psychoactive component in cannabis.

 Delta 8 THC is present in smaller concentrations in cannabis plants than Delta 9, and it has shown to have some medical benefits, though not as well studied as Delta 9.